-- All loading/unloading operations must be co-ordinated by an experienced supervisor. - Ramp angle should be observed during loading and unloading (as it may change because of the tide and the change in ballast when vehicles are unloaded). - Vehicles should be preferably loaded by groups of similar dimensions to facilitate their positioning on the loading deck. - A safety distance adapted to the speed must be kept to the preceding and following vehicle when driving on the ramps and decks. - Inside the ship, speed must be limited to such an extent as to prevent damage.
-Moreover, drivers have to comply with the shipping line's imposed speed limits.
-However, ramps should be negotiated at a sufficient speed to prevent wheels from skidding on the wet surface. - Headlights must be turned on before driving on board the vessel. - Vehicles with pneumatic/air suspension must be driven in the highest position and stored in the lowest.

-- All vehicles must be stored under deck.
-Any exception to this rule must be accepted by the manufacturer by way of a written contract, agreement or instruction. - The vehicles should be loaded in a way that permits to unload them forward. - During loading/unloading, vehicles should be driven forwards.
+- All loading/unloading operations must be co-ordinated by an experienced supervisor. - Ramp angle should be observed during loading and unloading (as it may change because of the tide and the change in ballast when vehicles are unloaded). - Vehicles should be preferably loaded in groups of similar dimensions to facilitate their positioning on the loading deck. - A safety distance adapted to the speed must be kept to the preceding and following vehicle when driving on the ramps and decks. - Inside the ship, speed must be limited to such an extent as to prevent damage. - Moreover, drivers have to comply with the shipping line's imposed speed limits. - However, ramps should be negotiated at a slow enough speed to prevent wheels from skidding on wet surfaces. - Headlights must be turned on before driving on board the vessel. - Vehicles with pneumatic/air suspension must be driven in the highest position and stored in the lowest. - It is prohibited to use a new vehicle as a stevedore's taxi shuttle. - It is prohibited to access the vehicle other than through the driver's door. - All vehicles must be stored under deck.
+Any exception to this rule must be accepted by the manufacturer by way of a written contract, agreement or instruction. - The vehicles should be loaded in a way that permits to unload them forward and easily assessable for the driver to step in or out. - During loading/unloading, vehicles should be driven forwards.
 Excessive manoeuvring and reversing should be avoided. - As far as possible, vehicles should be stowed longitudinally.
-This way, the risk of the vehicles being displaced during transversal movements of the ship is minimized.
-If transversal storage cannot be avoided for some vehicles, special security (lashing) measures must be undertaken, according to the lashing instructions under section 5.1.3. - Manufacturer's recommendations on which vehicles can be stored on ramps or transversally must be respected. - New vehicles must be stored separately from other cargo and/or used vehicles. - It must be checked that the following distances are kept, unless otherwise agreed with the manufacturer: - Between the vehicles, bumper to bumper: a minimum of 30 cm for unlashed vehicles and 50 cm for lashed vehicles; - o Between the vehicle's bumper and the ship's superstructure: 30 cm; - Between the vehicles, mirror to mirror: 10 cm; - o Clearance between the vehicle's roof and the upper deck: 10 cm; - Between a vehicles and non-automotive cargo: 50 cm; - o Between the vehicles (passenger's side) and the ships superstructure: 15 cm; - o Between the vehicle (driver's side) and the ship's superstructure: 60 cm;
+This way, the risk of the vehicles being displaced during transverse movement of the ship is minimized.
+If transverse storage cannot be avoided for some vehicles, special security (lashing) measures must be undertaken, according to the lashing instructions under section 5.1.3. - Manufacturer's recommendations on which vehicles can be stored on ramps or transversely must be respected. - New vehicles must be stored separately from other cargo and/or used vehicles. - It must be checked that the following distances are kept, unless otherwise agreed with the manufacturer: - Between the vehicles, bumper to bumper: a minimum of 50 cm to be maintained; - Between the vehicle's bumper and the ship's superstructure: 30 cm; - Between the vehicles, mirror to mirror: 10 cm; - \circ $\,$ Clearance between the vehicle's roof and the upper deck: 10 cm; - Between a vehicle and non-automotive cargo: 50 cm; - \circ $\;$ Between the vehicles (passenger's side) and the ships superstructure: 15 cm; - \circ Between the vehicle (driver's side) and the ship's superstructure: 60 cm;